 What is APIL?

-The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for 20 years.
-A not-for-profit campaign organisation, APIL’s 4,700 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to changing the law, protecting and enhancing access to justice, and improving the services provided for victims of personal injury.
+The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for well over 20 years.
+A not-for-profit campaign organisation, APIL’s 4,300 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to changing the law, protecting and enhancing access to justice, and improving the services provided for victims of personal injury.
 Over the years APIL has grown to become the leading, most respected organisation in this field, constantly working to promote and develop expertise in the practise of personal injury law, for the benefit of injured people.

 The Association of Personal Injury Lawyers: